arif-md/az-functions/node-api-with-cosmos-db/README.md

 # Sample NodeJS API with Cosmos DB
 ## prerequisites
+* Refer to the parent project README instructions and then follow these instructions.
 * Node and NPM is installed.
 * Function core tools extension is installed in VS code
 * Cosmos DB account is created with the following details